asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

 run(15e6)
 {% endhighlight %}

-This may not have the same extreme brevity as some examples, but note that everything from the "# set up IO" comment on out is just plain HOOMD-blue code that we need to run this system.
+This may not have the same extreme brevity as some examples, but do note that everything from the "# set up IO" comment on out (i.e. most of the code) is just plain HOOMD-blue code that we cannot avoid if we want to run this system.

 OK, so you ran that.
 With [VMD][vmd] and the [density profile plugin][dens] you can now get the distribution of each component in the simulation box, and you can of course